What is A c100 form?

 The happiest situation in which MIAMS meetings do not have to be undertaken is if there is no dispute to resolve between parties.

-If there has been an allegation of domestic violence which has then led to the police taking action, or in the case of a civil dispute involving domestic violence, then MIAMS is not required, and the mediator must express this on form FM1.
+If there has been an allegation of domestic violence which has then led to the police taking action, or in the case of a civil dispute involving domestic violence, then MIAMS is not required, and the mediator must express this on the C100 form.

 Note that for this to be the case, the allegation and subsequent action must have taken place within the last 12 months.

-If there has been a dispute on financial grounds, and there is bankruptcy, then this may be included as a reason not to attend MIAMI on form FM1.
+If there has been a dispute on financial grounds, and there is bankruptcy, then this may be included as a reason not to attend MIAMS on C100 form.

-There are other, complex circumstances, in which the FM1 form should indicate if MIAMI meetings are not necessary.
+There are other, complex circumstances, in which the C100 Form should indicate if MIAMS meetings are not necessary.
 These concern when the parties cannot be located, where there would be significant harm to a child or where there are child protection issues are involved.

-At FAMILY MEDIATION 1 we can help you with the complexities of the FM1 form, and talk through your particular circumstances.
+At MIAMS Family Mediation Service we can help you with the complexities of the Court forms, and talk through your particular circumstances.

 Has the law changed recently?

-From April 2014 the Children and Families bill will change the law around MIAMI.
-This is a complicated matter which will impact upon legal aid and make MIAMS meetings more prevalent, but at FAMILY MEDIATION 1 we can keep you appraised of any statutory changes that occur.
+From April 2014 the Children and Families bill will change the law around MIAMS.
+This is a complicated matter which will impact upon legal aid and make MIAMS meetings more prevalent, but at MIAMS Family Mediation Service we can keep you appraised of any statutory changes that occur.